9oelM/9oelM.github.io/content/blog/2021-03-13-End-to-end-guide-for-developing-dockerized-lambda-with-nodejs-terraform-and-SAM-cli/index.md

       {
         "Effect" : "Allow",
         "Principal" : {
+          # this should be set as the 'default' user on your AWS cli.
           # get 'localtf' user's ARN from AWS IAM console
           # it should look like: arn:aws:iam::{aws-account-id}:user/localtf
           # example: arn:aws:iam::123456789:user/localtf